itoroukpe/kubernetes-notes/04-Deployments-with-kubectl/04-02-Update-Deployment/README.md

-# Landmark Technologies == Kubernetes Update Deployments
+# Rondus Technologies == Kubernetes Update Deployments

 ## Step-00: Introduction
 - We can update deployments using two options